How to Roll Over a 401(k) to an IRA: Step by Step

 Direct Rollover vs. Indirect Rollover: Do Not Confuse Them

-The method you use determines whether you owe taxes right now.
-This is the most important mechanic to understand before you start.
+The method you pick determines whether you owe taxes right now.
+Get this wrong and it's expensive.

-A direct rollover sends the money straight from your old 401(k) plan to your IRA custodian.
+A direct rollover sends money straight from your old 401(k) plan to your IRA custodian.
 The check is made payable to the IRA custodian for the benefit of your account, not to you personally.
 You never touch the money.
-No tax is withheld.
-No 60-day deadline applies.
+No tax withheld.
+No 60-day deadline.
 This is the method to use.

-An indirect rollover sends the distribution to you first.
-The plan is required by law to withhold 20% of the amount for federal income taxes.
-You receive 80% of the balance.
-You now have 60 days to deposit the full original amount (opens in new tab) (including the withheld 20%, which you must cover out of pocket) into an IRA.
-If you deposit only the 80% you received, the withheld 20% is treated as a taxable distribution and subject to the 10% early withdrawal penalty if you are under 59.5.
-You will get the withheld amount back as a tax refund when you file, but the penalty and any additional taxes due are real costs that do not go away.
+An indirect rollover is where things get messy.
+The distribution goes to you first.
+The plan is required by law to withhold 20% for federal income taxes, so you only receive 80% of the balance.
+From there you have 60 days to deposit the full original amount (opens in new tab) into an IRA, including the withheld 20%, which you have to cover out of pocket.
+Deposit only the 80% you received and the withheld 20% is treated as a taxable distribution, subject to the 10% early withdrawal penalty if you are under 59.5.
+You'll get the withheld amount back as a tax refund when you file, but the penalty and any additional taxes due are real costs that don't go away.

-The indirect rollover is legal, but there is almost no reason to use it for a standard 401(k)-to-IRA transfer.
+The indirect rollover is legal.
+There's just almost no reason to use it for a standard 401(k)-to-IRA transfer.
 Request a direct rollover.
-If the plan administrator is unclear on the terminology, ask them to make the check payable to your IRA custodian rather than to you.
-That phrasing usually settles the question.
+Always.
+If the plan administrator seems confused by the terminology, ask them to make the check payable to your IRA custodian rather than to you.
+That phrasing settles the question.

 Want someone to manage your investments?